+REM was not published between September 2012 - May 2016.
+Source: UTDT & BCRA.
 Aside from any positive or negative trend-bias from both indicators, the margin of error is substantial: notice the Mean Absolute Error (MAE) for the sample is around 10 percentage points.
 In a case like this, it is evident that a point forecast does not provide enough context for inflationary risks and the usefulness for the market is limited.
 Notice that this likely has more to do with the volatility that inflation exhibits, rather than "flaws" in the market's ability to appropriately forecast inflation.
 Therefore, the point can be made that if inflation exhibits such levels of uncertainty, then it should not be ignored but rather embraced and a way to do that is by using probabilistic models.

-In order to provide additional information about the inflation outlook, /hlCentral Banks often provide quantiles derived from market surveys or professional forecaster surveys.
-For instance, figure (2) shows actual inflation (12M lagged) against the median and quantiles derived from the survey conducted by the Central Bank.
+In order to provide additional information about the inflation outlook, Central Banks often provide quantiles derived from market surveys or professional forecaster surveys.
+For instance, Figure 2 shows actual inflation (12 months lagged) against the median and quantiles derived from the survey conducted by the Central Bank.
 Although they are sometimes understood as a measure of inflation risks, that is not what those quantiles intended to showcase.